TURNING UP THE HEAT & HUMIDITY ON THURSDAY

 WIND & WAVES FORECAST:

 THURSDAY: Hot and humid.
 Heat index may reach 100 degrees SOUTH.
-Hazy sunshine.
+Mostly sunny after AM fog.
 Evening & late night storms.
 HIGH: 93 LOW: 69

 FRIDAY: Early thunder, then partly cloudy.
-Very warm and humid.
+More storms possible late.
+Warm and humid.
 HIGH: 84 LOW: 60

 SATURDAY: Partly cloudy.
 Breezy and turning less humid.
-Stray storm?
 HIGH: 79 LOW: 57

 TUESDAY: Partly cloudy.
 Warm and a bit humid.
 A shower or storm is possible.
-HIGH: 84
+HIGH: 85 LOW: 64

+WEDNESDAY: A mix of sun and clouds.
+Warmer and humid.
+A spotty shower or storm?
+HIGH: 88

 Copyright 2023 WBAY.
 All rights reserved.